strapi/strapi/docs/v3.x/concepts/draft-and-publish.md

 To deactivate the draft and publish mode for a content type:

 1. Go the Plugins > Content-Types Builder.
-2. Select the collection or single type for which you want draft & publish mode to be deactivated.
+2. Select the collection or single type for which you want the draft and publish feature to be deactivated.
 3. Click on the Edit [] button to access the content type's configurations.
 4. Click on the "Advanced Settings" tab.
 5. In the DRAFT/PUBLISH section, click on the **OFF** button.